Home

 Originally spelt Don Muang, the romanized version was changed to Don Mueang in 2007 by the Royal Institute of Language, Thailand.

 Most of the airport hotels are along the Vibhavadi-Rangsit Road that links Don Mueang to the city.
-The domestic airlines flying out of Don Mueang are Thai Airways, One-Two-Go Airlines and Nok Air.
+As at 2012, the only airline flying out of Don Mueang is Nok Air.

 Bangkok airport hotels in Don Mueang are popular with travelers from other Thai cities who travel to Bangkok or are flying out of Thailand on connecting international flights.